 How to Avoid Hydroplaning

 When tires encounter more water than they can disperse, hydroplaning can occur.
 The water pressure in the front pushes water underneath the tire, separating the tire from the road.
 The thin film of water causes the vehicle to lose traction; affecting overall control of the vehicle.

-- Braking too hard can lock the wheels and cause hydroplaning
+- Do not over-brake: Braking too hard can lock the wheels and cause hydroplaning

-- Trying to over-correct can intensify the skid
+- Do not over-steer: Trying to over-correct can intensify the skid

-- Too much power to the wheels will cause them to spin faster
+- Do not over-accelerate: Too much power to the wheels will cause them to spin faster